csound-flossmanual/csound-floss/book/05-g-granular-synthesis.md

 6. **Envelope**.
 The grain envelope must be stored in a function table.
 We will pass the name or number of the table to the *Grain* instrument.
 7. **Spatial Position**.
 For now, we will use a fixed pan position between 0 (left) and 1 (right), as we did for the *Grain* instrument.
 8. **Density**.
 This is the number of grains per second, so the unit is Hz.
 9. **Distribution**.
-This is a continuum between sychronous granular synthesis, in which all grains are equally distributed, and asynchronous, in which the distribution is irregular or scattered.[^3] We will use 0 for synchronous and 1 for asynchronous granular synthesis.

-[^3]: As maximum irregularity we will consider a random position between the regular position of a grain and the regular position of the next neighbouring grain.
-(Half of this irregularity will be a random position between own regular and half of the distance to the neighbouring regular position.)
+This is a continuum between sychronous granular synthesis, in which all grains are equally distributed, and asynchronous, in which the distribution is irregular or scattered.^[As maximum irregularity we will consider a random position between the regular position of a grain and the regular position of the next neighbouring grain.
+(Half of this irregularity will be a random position between own regular and half of the distance to the neighbouring regular position.)]
+We will use 0 for synchronous and 1 for asynchronous granular synthesis.

 #### Simple Granulator Implementation